 HelloGiggles is a positive news site for women that keeps up with social media buzz like trendy topics on Twitter.
 With subcategories like “Women We Heart,” “Tech Yeah!,” “Attack of the Beauty Clones,” and “#GlamGoals,” the quirkiness and conversational headlines make it easy for readers to digest timely entertainment.

-Get in the know about everything from pop culture to social justice to women’s issues with HelloGiggles’ spunky articles.
+Get in the know about everything from pop culture to social justice and women’s issues with HelloGiggles’ spunky articles.

 Stories to read right now: The first Dixie Chicks single in 14 years is an empowering anthem for anyone who has been in a toxic relationship; Tina Fey is teaming up with her 30 Rock co-producer for a new Netflix show about the apocalypse; and Ashley Graham just shared a photo of herself giving birth to celebrate female power.

-If you’re a woman who wants to feel empowered, UN News has you covered with articles about gender equality, politics, health, education, and more.
+UN News has you covered with articles about gender equality, politics, health, education and more.

 You can filter the UN News article feed by audio or video, and there’s even a dedicated audio hub for all your podcast needs.

-Stories to read right now: Report reveals nearly 90 per cent of all people have ‘a deeply ingrained bias’ against women; and UN policewoman recognized for ‘speaking up and speaking out’ on behalf of the vulnerable.
+Stories to read right now: Report reveals nearly 90% of all people have ‘a deeply ingrained bias’ against women; and UN policewoman recognized for ‘speaking up and speaking out’ on behalf of the vulnerable.

-“SheKnows.com is a progressive, inclusive space for women to find the practical information they need and the daily inspiration they want to live full, authentic lives — on their own terms.”
+SheKnows is “a progressive, inclusive space for women to find the practical information they need and the daily inspiration they want to live full, authentic lives — on their own terms.”